luispedro/metarabbit/draft-productivity.rst

 §

+In this model, `Average is Over
+<http://en.wikipedia.org/wiki/Average_is_Over>`__.
+The 40 hour week is over,
+there will be those who work 20 to 30 hours and those who work 50 to 60.

-In this model, Average is Over.
-In this model, it makes sense for widget makers to work fewer hours as society gets rich (they are cashing in on society's wealth in the form of leisure), while the elites work more hours for much more money (they cannot cash in in the same way, they can only take actual cash).
-You cannot be a part-time-C-level-executive, part time quant trader, part time cutting-edge-scientist-at-a-big-institution.
+In this model, it makes sense for widget makers to work fewer hours as society gets rich (they are cashing in on society's wealth in the form of leisure, becoming threshold earners), while the elites work more hours for much more money.
+You cannot be a part-time C-level executive, part-time quant trader, part time cutting-edge-scientist at a big institution.
 You can, however, be a part time barista or HR officer.

-In this model, it is hard to cash on society's wealth by working fewer hours and still maintain a high-level interesting career, except if you take advantage of a loophole: you take long breaks or vacations.
+In this model, for certain careers, it is hard to cash on society's wealth by working fewer hours, except if you take advantage of a loophole: you take long breaks or vacations.
 Not some puny two- or three-weeks in the Summer every year or something 20th century like that (which require another week or so of catching up time when you get back).
-Sure you might do a week in Lanzarote when the fancy strikes, but I meant that you take some real time off, like a few months to go live in Asia (or volunteer in Africa).
+Sure you might do a week in Lanzarote when the fancy strikes and visit the in-laws for the holidays, but I meant that you take some real time off, like a few months to go live in Asia (or `volunteer in Africa <http://beiraproject.org/>`__).
 You take a year off to walk from Alaska to Peru.
-Then you go back and work 60 hour weeks at a hedge fund for a while again, until you take your next six months off.
+Then you go back and work 60-hour weeks at a hedge fund again, until you take your next six months off.

-I think this mix of workaholism and long breaks is both more rational by this model and better describes the life-styles of the modern elites.
+I think that this back-n-forth between apparent-workaholism and long breaks is both more rational in this model and better describes the life-styles of the modern elites.

-The poor may work in the morning, hunt in the afternoon, and criticize in the evening; the rich will work one year, hunt the next one, and criticize (go into politics) a decade later.
+The poor may work in the morning, fish in the afternoon, and criticize in the evening [#]_; the rich will work one year, fish the next one, and criticize (go into politics) a decade later.

 .. [#] It may apply to certain types of gentleman scholar work such as a writer who writes his best work before lunch and takes the afternoons off.